n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.marketstack.md

 # Marketstack

-The Marketstack node allows you to automate work in Marketstack, and integrate Marketstack with other applications. n8n has built-in support for a wide range of Marketstack features, including creating, updating, deleting, and getting exchanges, end-of-data, and tickers.
+The Marketstack node allows you to automate work in Marketstack, and integrate Marketstack with other applications. n8n has built-in support for a wide range of Marketstack features, including getting exchanges, end-of-day data, and tickers.

 On this page, you'll find a list of operations the Marketstack node supports and links to more resources.